Our Mission

 What this is

-Gestalt Phonetics studies how letters (graphemes), roots, and phonetic patterns shape perception, memory, valuation, and prosocial behavior.
-We start with Hebrew (including triliteral roots and liturgical cadence) and selectively compare other ancient alphabets (Aramaic, Arabic/Abjad systems, Greek).
-The goal isn’t mystique; it’s measurement: use micro-forms of language to steer salience—then make the effects legible, testable, and humane.
+Gestalt Phonetics studies how letters, roots, and phonetic basins shape perception, memory, valuation, and prosocial behavior.
+We emphasize Hebrew (as a key tri-literal root generator) and selectively compare other ancient alphabets (Aramaic, Arabic/Abjad systems, etc).
+The goal isn’t mystique; it’s measurement: use micro-forms of language to steer salience—then make the effects legible, assessable, and humane.

 Name note: Although we’re called Phonetics, our scope covers both phonetics/phonology (sounds) and graphemics/orthography (letters and written forms).
 We use both, deliberately.